Turn Every Swipe Into Miles: Standard Chartered Journey Credit Card (MoneySmart Review 2025)

 S$1 = 1.3 Miles

-UOB PRVI MASTERCARD Miles Card: Higher earn rates (2.4 miles per S$1 foreign currency spend, 1.4 miles per S$1 local spend), and the first fee waiver comes with the sign-up bonus instead of being a prerequisite to receive the welcome gift
+UOB PRVI MASTERCARD Miles Card: Higher earn rates (Up to 3 miles per S$1 foreign currency spend, 1.4 miles per S$1 local spend) and exclusive discounts on SimplyGo transactions and Grab rides.

 UOB logo